-Lost and found articles are placed in the wooden box by the IMC.
-Parents and children are urged to check the box for lost articles.
+Lost and found articles are located in the corner in a cart by the gym.
+Parents and children are urged to check for lost articles.
 Every effort will be made to return lost items to their owner.
 Proper marking of clothing and other articles is important to returning these items to their owners.
 Items left after school is out in June are donated to Goodwill.